Blue Motor Finance Claims: How to Spot Mis-Selling and Claim Your Refund

 There are cases where full loan write-offs and additional compensation payments are awarded to affected customers.
 However this isn’t the case for all.
 You should also be able to prove you were financially distressed from the mis-selling.

-Refunds for mis-sold car finance agreements will be decided on a case-to-case basis.
-There are hundreds of successful claims who are able to refund thousands of pounds in compensation, but it is because their contracts are priced significantly too.
+Refunds for mis-sold car finance agreements will be decided on a case-by-case basis.
 If you suspect you have a Blue Motor Finance mis-sold case, then you should start to review your loan agreement and take action to reclaim what you were initially owed.

 How to File a Claim Against Blue Motor Finance